sdeigm/uni-meter/doc/api/DontChargeDischarge.md

 ## Prevent charging

 Using this API call, you can prevent the storage from charging for a certain time.
 This might, for instance, be used to prevent charging before 11am to use your storage in a more "grid-friendly" way.
+The command takes an optional parameter for the duration of the behavior.
+Afterward, the `uni-meter` switches automatically back to its normal operation mode:

 `http://<uni-meter-ip>:<uni-meter-port>/api/no_charge?seconds=3600`

 ## Prevent discharging

 Using this API call, you can prevent the storage from discharging for a certain time.
 This might, for instance, be used to prevent discharging while charging your BEV.
-The command takes an optional parameter for the duration of the
+The command takes an optional parameter for the duration of the behavior.
+Afterward, the `uni-meter` switches automatically back to its normal operation mode:

 `http://<uni-meter-ip>:<uni-meter-port>/api/no_discharge?seconds=3600`